timthescrub/mt2022/week11-ass1.4/README.md

     * Mindless, mechanical, and verbatim reproduction of mathematics or formal proofs that are already in the paper is discouraged.

-    * Your task is to elucidate and expound on the main setup, the mechanisms at work, and how they produce the paper author's insights.
+    * Your task is to elucidate and expound on the main setup, the mechanisms at work, and how they produce key insights.
+Where possible use plain English in your exposition.
+If mathematics is required, be sure to define notation and context, and you must still explain what the expressions mean.

     * You are to also provide a critical assessment of the author's method(s) and their insights in general.